Medieval bastides and villages of character

 Here, we love outdoor activities: hiking, horse riding, cycling, climbing, speleology or canoeing down the Aveyron gorges.
 The culture is alive with our market, our festivals and our craftsmen.
 A must-see: the Romanesque house and Sunday market

 Lacapelle-Livron, a high place of Templar history with its commandery, Varen and its deanery, a religious complex which surprises in a small village, Parisot and its lake for a well-deserved break and Verfeil which conceals a well-hidden secret...
-A magnificent gilded wooden high altar from the 17th century, donated by the Abbey of Beaulieu.
+A magnificent gilded wooden high altar from the 17th century, offered by the abbey of Beaulieu.